This is according to campaigning organisation Born Innocent, who have analysed data by the ONS (Office of National Statistics).

 The Calgary Model Explained

 “WE DON’T HAVE A PET PROBLEM, WE HAVE A PEOPLE PROBLEM.
-We don’t punish breeds, we punish behavior.
+We don’t punish breeds, we punish behaviour.
 The bottom line is, we believe all dogs are capable of biting.
 It’s not controlling pets, it’s about holding people responsible for their pets.” says Bill Bruce, Director of Animal Services Calgary.